Current and OPT Students

 You must enroll for classes at the full-time level each term and make normal progress toward completion of your program.
 Reducing your course load below full-time level without the authorization of the DSO will result in termination of your F-1 status.
 Plan your term-by-term course schedule in advance with your program advisor to ensure continued full-time enrollment and normal progress.
 Inform the DSO of necessary reductions, interruptions, or gaps in your attendance.

 Under certain circumstances, which include medical conditions and initial difficulty with the English language, F-1 students may be allowed by the DSO to reduce their course load below the full-time level.
-Complete the "Application for Authorization to Reduce Course Load for Medical Reason through our Internationals Student portal at oiss.pepperdine.edu or by clicking the link below.
+Complete the Reduce Course Load for Academic Reason or The Reduce Course Load for Medical Reason through our Internationals Student portal at oiss.pepperdine.edu or by clicking the link below.

-Request extension before the program end date on your Form I-20
+Request an extension before your Form I-20 expires!

-Submit your request for a program extension to firstname.lastname@example.org.
+Submit your request to email@example.com (also copy your academic adviser in the same email).
 In the subject line, write "request for program extension."
-Provide the name of your academic adviser, your new study plan, and the number of units you will take each term until completion.
+Provide your new study plan, including the number of units you will take each term until completion.
 Please note that you are allowed to take less than a full course load only in your final term.

 Take "authorized" vacation breaks only